 Diners can choose sides for their meal, such as Fried Plantains, Refried Black Beans with Cotija Cheese, and Queso Anejo Mashed Potatoes.

 Dessert choices include Pecan Pie Bar and a Coconut Lime Quattro Leches.

 There is also a Grab and Go window, where guests can get guacamole and chips, braised pork shoulder tacos, and beef barbacoa tacos to go.

 Restaurant hours are 11am-midnight Sunday-Thursdays and 11am-1am Fridays and Saturdays.
-Reservations are available at 407-WDW-DINE and online for seating beginning August 15.
+Reservations are available at 407-WDW-DINE and online.

 This restaurant is from Art Smith, known from his time as Oprah's

 private chef and a judge on the show BBQ Pitmasters.
 Smith also runs

 Table fifty-two in Chicago, Art and Soul in D.C., Southern Art &

 Bourbon Bar in Atlanta and LYFE Kitchen Palo Alto.
 Smith has been

 awarded two honors from the James Beard Foundation and began his career